 9.)
 Nothing Personal – All Time Low (2009)

-Though you might not believe it given my musical fanaticism, there was once a time when the music I listened to was… I guess supervised is a good word for it.
+Though you might not believe it given my musical fanaticism, there was once a time when the music I listened to was supervised.
 No swear words, no inappropriate themes.
 50 Cent?
 Forget it.
 Eminem?
 Keep dreaming.
 Britney Spears?
 Absolutely not.